top of page

 Redhai, S., Pilgrim, C., Gaspar, P., Giesen, L.V., et al., 2020.
 An intestinal zinc sensor regulates food intake and developmental growth.
 Nature, 580(7802), pp.263-268.

-Here we use a genetic screen in Drosophila melanogaster to identify Hodor, an ionotropic receptor in enterocytes that sustains larval development, particularly in nutrient-scarce conditions.
+This study discovers Hodor, a zinc ionotropic receptor in the gut that sustains larval development, particularly in nutrient-scarce conditions.

 2018